bronwyncarr/marketplace/README.md

 - No one asked – 45%
 - Did not know how to become involved – 22%

-Due to barriers, the amount of people volunteering in our community is decreasing.
+Due to barriers, the percentage of people volunteering in our community is decreasing.
 This problem affects small charities that rely 100% of volunteers in addition to larger ones that still have a large volunteer workforce.

 ## R8 Why is it a problem that needs solving